Copied to clipboard

 Follow-Up Execution: 0% for the Third Straight Week

-Zero follow-up sequences in 3 applicable situations.
-Zero ghost recovery (0/1). $5,099 sitting in Open status — 39% of all quoted revenue.
-The morning brief surfaces these leads daily with copy-paste messages.
-The barrier isn't information — it's execution.
+Zero follow-up sequences in 3 applicable situations. $5,099 sitting in "Didn't Convert" status -- 39% of all quoted revenue.
+Your morning brief surfaces these leads daily with copy-paste messages.
+The barrier isn't information -- it's execution.

 At 20% recovery rate: $1,020 in additional revenue.
-At current rate (0%): $0.
-The Amanda loss demonstrates the cost — she went to a competitor while Oliver was still asking discovery questions.
+The Amanda loss demonstrates the cost -- she went to a competitor while you were still in discovery.
+Speed kills.

 Target next week: 3+ follow-up attempts.
 Even one conversion from the $5,099 pipeline pays for the effort.

 Improved from 8% to 29%.
 The regression was reversed.
-V4.2 script changes make Q3 optional/flexible based on Oliver's feedback that it "sometimes feels like a jab."
-Coaching stance shifts from "always ask" to "ask when it fits naturally."
+Script changes make this flexible based on your feedback that it "sometimes feels like a jab."
+Coaching shifts from "always ask" to "ask when it fits naturally."
 The 29% may be close to the natural rate.

 Target: Maintain 25%+.
 Focus on quality of delivery, not frequency.

-When prospects balk at pricing, Oliver rarely offers an alternative.
-Shannon Simmons walked away from $339 with zero recovery.
-Mark's combined $700-800 quote lost both services when an unbundled detail at $389 would have closed. $728 in recoverable revenue from just two conversations.
+When prospects balk at pricing, you rarely offer an alternative.
+Shannon walked away from $339 with zero recovery.
+Mark's combined $700-$800 quote lost both services when an unbundled detail at $389 would have closed. $728 in recoverable revenue from just two conversations.

 Target: Downsell offered in 50%+ of price objection scenarios.